nataliehoangg/nataliehoangg/README.md

 ## Hi there 👋 I'm Natalie!

 I'm a full-stack web developer and aspiring product-minded engineer studying EECS at UC Berkeley.
-I’m passionate about building intuitive, scalable tools that make people’s lives easier—whether that’s through empowering retail investors or simplifying meal prep with thoughtful UX.
+I’m passionate about building intuitive, scalable tools that make people’s lives easier- whether that’s through empowering retail investors or simplifying meal prep with thoughtful UX.

 - 🔭 Currently a Software Engineer Intern @ Amazon
 - 🌱 Building tools with React, Next.js, Node.js, and many more..